PhD Behavioral Neurosciences

-The mission of the Behavioral Neuroscience Ph.D.
-Program is to provide students with a firm foundation in basic principles and methods of Experimental Neuropsychology in preparation for embarking on a career as an experimental neuropsychologist and behavioral neuroscientist in academia or industry.
+The mission of the Behavioral Neurosciences PhD Program is to provide students with a firm foundation in basic principles and methods of Experimental Neuropsychology in preparation for embarking on a career as an experimental neuropsychologist and behavioral neuroscientist in academia or industry.

-The Behavioral Neuroscience Ph.D.
-Program is unique in that the focus is on human neurobehavioral disorders in relation to brain structure and functioning.
-The Behavioral Neuroscience Program provides a true translational link between cutting-edge research and its emphasis on medical patient care.
-Our students and alumnae represent strong, talented, and highly productive professionals.
-The strength and uniqueness of the Behavioral Neuroscience Program is exemplified in the quality and constitution of our course offerings, faculty and research opportunities
+The Behavioral Neurosciences PhD Program is unique in that the focus is on human neurobehavioral disorders in relation to brain structure and functioning.
+The Behavioral Neurosciences Program provides a true translational link between cutting-edge research and its emphasis on medical patient care.
+Our students and alumnae represent strong, talented and highly productive professionals.
+The strength and uniqueness of the Behavioral Neurosciences Program is exemplified in the quality and constitution of our course offerings, faculty and research opportunities.

-The Behavioral Neuroscience Ph.D.
-Program is an interdisciplinary program administered through the Division of Graduate Medical Sciences, BUSM, and consists of faculty members mainly in the Departments of Neurology, Psychiatry, and Anatomy & Neurobiology, BUSM (many holding joint appointments within the VA Boston Healthcare System).
+The Behavioral Neurosciences PhD Program is an interdisciplinary program administered through the Graduate Medical Sciences, BUSM, and consists of faculty members mainly in the Departments of Neurology, Psychiatry and Anatomy & Neurobiology (many holding joint appointments within the VA Boston Healthcare System).